openconfig/gribi/doc/specification.md

 ## 4.1 `Modify` RPC

 The `Modify` RPC is a bidirectional streaming RPC for clients to modify the device's RIB.
-A client sends `ModifyRequest` messages that contains a set of `AFTOperation` messages to the device.
-The device processes the received requests and responds them asynchronously.
+A client sends `ModifyRequest` messages that contain a set of `AFTOperation` messages to the device.
+The device processes the received requests and responds to them asynchronously.

 ### 4.1.1 Client-Server Session Negotiation

-A gRIBI client is identified by `Modify` RPC sessions, i.e., if a session drops and reconnect with the same `election_id` value, it will be considered as another client.
+A gRIBI client is identified by `Modify` RPC streams, i.e., if an RPC drops or is cancelled and reconnects with the same `election_id` value, it will be considered as another client.

 Before a client starts sending `AFTOperation` messages, it should specify the desired parameters for the session:

 *   Redundancy Mode - defined in [4.1.4](#414-redundancy-mode)
-*   Persistent Mode - defined in [4.1.5](#415-persistence-modes)
+*   Persistence Mode - defined in [4.1.5](#415-persistence-modes)
-*   Acknowledge Mode - defined in [4.1.6](#416-acknowledge-mode)
+*   Acknowledgement Mode - defined in [4.1.6](#416-acknowledge-mode)

-A client starts the negotiation process by sending the first `ModifyRequest` message with only `params` populated. `params` MUST NOT be sent more than once during the lifetime of the RPC session.
+A client starts the negotiation process by sending the first `ModifyRequest` message with only `params` populated. `params` MUST NOT be sent more than once during the lifetime of the RPC session and MUST be the first message within a session.
 All clients MUST send the same values of all the attributes of `params`.
 If the device can process and support the requested parameters, it should respond with `ModifyResponse` that has `session_params_result.status = OK`.
 Otherwise, the device should close the `Modify` RPC and set the generic gRPC [`Status.code`][gRPC status code] per the following scenarios:

-*   If any of the requested parameter is not fully implemented, set `Status.code` to `UNIMPLEMENTED`.
+*   If any of the requested parameters is not supported by the server, set `Status.code` to `UNIMPLEMENTED`.
 The `Status.details` should contain `ModifyRPCErrorDetails` message with `reason` set to `UNSUPPORTED_PARAMS`.
-*   If the requested `params` does not match parameters of other live `Modify` RPC sessions, set the `Status.code` to `FAILED_PRECONDITION`.
+*   If the requested `params` does not match the parameters of other live `Modify` RPC sessions, set the `Status.code` to `FAILED_PRECONDITION`.
 The `Status.details` should contain `ModifyRPCErrorDetails` message with `reason` set to `PARAMS_DIFFER_FROM_OTHER_CLIENTS`.